schmurian/flask_ynh/README.md

 Flask template for YunoHost
 ===========================

+## Disclaimers
+**Warning:** This YunoHost app is still in development.
+Use it at your own risk!

+## Overview
-This is a Flask template for YunoHost.
+This is a fork of Flask template for YunoHost.
+This fork doesn't include database dependencies.

 It will setup a basic Hello World app in `/var/www/<appname>`.